Ashwini-Wabale/LLView/docs/docs/install/server_install.md

 - `$LLVIEW_SHARED`: A shared folder between LLview Server and [LLview Remote](remote_install.md#configuration), where the generated files from Remote will be written and read by the Server (therefore, it must be the same set up in `.llview_remote_rc` in the Remote part).
 - `$LLVIEW_SHUTDOWN`: File to be used to stop LLview's workflow (the cronjob runs, but immediately stops).
 - `$LLVIEW_LOG_DAYS`: Number of days to keep the logs.
-- `$JUREPTOOL_NPROCS`: Number of processors used by JuRepTool (default: 2).
-As JuRepTool runs in parallel to the main LLview workflow, it is recommended to initially use `export JUREPTOOL_NPROCS=0` to deactivate JuRepTool and only activate it when the full LLview cycle is working.
+- `$JUREPTOOL_NPROCS`: Number of processors used by JuRepTool.
+As JuRepTool runs in parallel to the main LLview workflow, it is recommended to initially use `export JUREPTOOL_NPROCS=0` to deactivate JuRepTool and only activate it when the full LLview cycle is already working.
 - `$LLVIEW_WEB_DATA`: Folder on the Web Server (accessible via https) where the `data` will be copied to.
 - `$LLVIEW_WEB_IMAGE`: Path of image to be used on the login page, relative to DocumentRoot (starting with `/`) or relative to `$LLVIEW_WEB_DATA` (default: `img/$LLVIEW_SYSTEMNAME.jpg`).
 - `$PYTHON`: This variable is used to launch [JuRepTool](#jureptool).
 It is important to set the PYTHON variable to use the version with the [dependencies](#dependencies) satisfied.